Simulink01/blutech/README.md

 # Blutech
-Site where i publish my networking projects.
+Site where i publish my projects, this repo contains the custom assets used for the webpage.

-The only purpose for this site it for me to publish the ideas and projects im working on, once the site is done it will be visible @ https://blutech.tk
+Once the site is done it will be visible @ https://blutech.tk